 Director Arthur Penn created the film Bonnie and Clyde, which further glamorized the couple.
 The film firmly cemented their place in pop culture and folklore.
 This is evident throughout the history of film and television, with many titles inspired by the infamous duo.
 The pair have been referenced in pop culture on numerous occasions.

 The pair have even inspired couples and friends to refer to each other as the infamous duo.
 “You are the Bonnie to my Clyde” and vice versa has been used countless times on the internet.

 Who are Frank Hamer and Maney Gault: The Highwaymen

-On a visit to the parish of Bienville in Louisana, Hamer rounded his posse of 3 other Texan Rangers, 2 Police Officers and orchestrated an ambush.
+On a visit to the parish of Bienville in Louisana, Hamer rounded his posse of 3 other Texan Rangers and 2 Police Officers and orchestrated an ambush.
 Reports suggest the posse waited from 24 to 48 hours for Bonnie and Clyde to arrive.
-When the stolen Ford V8 came speeding along the road they waited an official report claimed they had planted a car belonging to the father of one of the outlaws which distracted Clyde.
+When the stolen Ford V8 came speeding along the road, they waited.
+An official report claimed they had planted a car belonging to the father of one of the outlaws, which distracted Clyde.

 Runtime: The Highwaymen

 The runtime for The Highwaymen is 132 minutes.

 Trailer: The Highwaymen

 The Highwaymen will arrive on Netflix on the 29th of March, 2019!